DoTheEvo/Traefik-simplest-step-by-step/README.md

     DEFAULT_NETWORK=traefik_net
     ```

-    *extra info:* `docker-compose config` or `docker-compose -f traefik-docker-compose.yml config` shows how will compose look with variables filled in
+    *extra info:* `docker-compose config` or `docker-compose -f traefik-docker-compose.yml config`
+    show how will compose look with the variables filled in.</br>
+    Also getting in to the container with `docker container exec -it traefik sh`
+    and then `printenv` can be useful.

 - **create traefik-docker-compose.yml** file.
 It's a simple typical compose file.
-Port 80 is mapped since it is used as an entryPoint where $MY_DOMAIN will land you.
+Port 80 is mapped since we want traefik to be in charge of it and use it as entrypoint.
 Port 8080 is for dashboard where traefik shows info and stats.
 Mount of docker.sock is needed so it can actually do its job communicating with docker.
 Mount of traefik.yml is what gives the static traefik configuration.